OrHy3/MinecraftMotionTools/README.md

 |Dangerous wither skulls|0.1|0.26999998092651367|0.26999998092651367|After|0|
 |Wind charges|0.1|0|0|-|0|

+NOTES:
-NOTE: For fireballs and alike, use negative velocity and position, since "opposite acceleration" [would be negative for them](https://minecraft.wiki/w/Entity#cite_ref-boom_5-0).
+- For fireballs and alike, use negative velocity and position, since "opposite acceleration" [would be negative for them](https://minecraft.wiki/w/Entity#cite_ref-boom_5-0).
+- Players, mobs and armor stands whose OnGround property is set to 1 have an horizontal drag force of 0.45399993658065796.
+- The maximum general velocity value is 10.
+Any greater value is reset to 0.
+- Minecarts have a maximum horizontal velocity of 0.4.
+Any greater value is reset to that number.
+- Boats' horizontal position gets updated using next tick's velocity instead of the current one.
 # Function list
 v0: initial velocity<br>
 t: ticks passed<br>